Skip to main content

 Sometimes you need to change the status of objects for a whole bunch of events at once.
 A good example is when you have a multi-day event (Friday to Sunday), for which you sell single-day tickets, but also combi-tickets for Fri-Sat, Sat-Sun or the whole weekend.

-Event groups are only really useful in a couple of specific use cases, and they are incompatible with a number of features, such as best available seat selection and channels.
+Event groups are only really useful in a couple of specific use cases, and they are incompatible with a number of features, such as best available seat selection.

 In most cases, you should use seasons instead of event groups.
 They're basically event groups on steroids.